KIRAN-GITHUB123/pyspark_threat_intelligence_engine/README.md

 ## Research Context

-This tool was developed as part of a formal study into analyzing temporal changes in global internet scans.
+This tool was developed as part of a formal study into analyzing threat profiles in global network traffic.
 For detailed methodology and performance analysis across datasets like CTU-13 and CIC-Collection, please refer to the project documentation.